 What Is an Asthma Attack?

-An asthma attack is a sudden worsening of asthma symptoms caused by the tightening of muscles around your airways (bronchospasm).
+An asthma attack is a sudden worsening of asthma symptoms caused by the tightening of muscles around your airways.
+This tightening is called a bronchospasm.
 During the asthma attack, the lining of the airways also becomes swollen or inflamed and thicker mucus -- more than normal -- is produced.
-All of these factors -- bronchospasm, inflammation, and mucus production -- cause symptoms of an asthma attack such as difficulty breathing, wheezing, coughing, shortness of breath, and difficulty performing normal daily activities.
-Other symptoms of an asthma attack may include:
+All of these factors -- bronchospasm, inflammation, and mucus production -- cause symptoms of an asthma attack such as trouble breathing, wheezing, coughing, shortness of breath, and difficulty performing normal daily activities.
+Other symptoms of an asthma attack can include:

 - Severe wheezing when breathing both in and out